ChilliRoger/DeTransfer/web/README.md

 ## Overview

-**DeTransfer** is a next-generation decentralized file transfer protocol that combines the power of distributed storage, blockchain verification, and secure routing to provide censorship-resistant, verifiable, and trustless data delivery.
+**DeTransfer** is a fully decentralized file transfer application that combines the power of distributed storage, blockchain verification, and end-to-end encryption to provide censorship-resistant, verifiable, and trustless data delivery.

-Unlike traditional file-sharing services, DeTransfer eliminates single points of failure and central authority control by leveraging a three-layer architecture:
+Unlike traditional file-sharing services, DeTransfer eliminates single points of failure and central authority control by leveraging a client-side architecture:

 - **Storage Layer (Walrus)** - Decentralized storage with redundancy and high availability
-- **Verification Layer (Sui)** - Blockchain-based proofs, ownership, and state management
+- **Verification Layer (Sui)** - Blockchain-based metadata storage, ownership, and state management
-- **Orchestration Layer (Seal)** - Routing, session management, and transfer coordination
+- **Encryption Layer (Seal)** - Client-side end-to-end encryption SDK for recipient-only access

 ### Why DeTransfer?